funkeeflow/wc-accordion/README.md

 ## CSS Custom Properties

-Use this custom properties on the your details elements to set animation timings and easing.
+Use the following custom properties on the your `<detials>` elements to set animation timings and easing.

 | Property              | Value                  |
 |-----------------------|------------------------------|